TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

    values.

-   It also lets you browse a number of other global arrays as well as values defined in other syntax like YAML.
+   It also lets you browse a number of other global arrays as well as values defined in other syntaxes including YAML.

 .. include:: /Images/AutomaticScreenshots/BackendModules/GlobalValuesConfiguration.rst.txt